-During the initial consultation with your spinal specialist, a detailed medical history as well as comprehensive physical exam is completed to better understand the patient’s specific time-line and triggers of pain.
+There are several steps involved in the diagnosis of spondylosis.
+During the initial consultation with your doctor, a detailed medical history as well as comprehensive physical exam is completed to better understand your specific time-line and triggers of pain.

 “My first appointment with Dr. Haines changed my entire life!”

-Reviewed by: Dr. Christopher Good.
+Reviewed by: Dr. Christopher Good, MD, FACS.